wyattwang7/LendingClub-Loan-Risk-Python/README.md

     Explained by the trade-off between preicision and recall.
   - Loan loss(**ECL** model)
     `Expected Credit Loss = LGD x PD x EAD`
-    LGD(%): Mmount unrecovered by the lender after selling the underlying asset if a borrower defaults on a loan.
+    LGD(%): Amount unrecovered by the lender after selling the underlying asset if a borrower defaults on a loan.
     **PD**: Probability of default, which is calculated by the **Logistic regression model**.
     EAD: Remaining outstanding principal.